-Product pages would be considered as our features and benefits pages use cases pages, those individual landers that we set up that we typically attempt to map back against specific high intent queries.
+Product pages would be considered as our features and benefits pages use cases pages, and those individual landers that we set up that we typically attempt to map back against specific high-intent queries.

-From an organic perspective, of course, we’re mapping these back against high intent search terms for those that are solution aware and are specifically looking for a certain solution in the search results.
+From an organic perspective, of course, we’re mapping these back against high-intent search terms for those that are solution-aware and are specifically looking for a certain solution in the search results.

-We want to map them back against the relevant high intense search queries, and we want to be able to amplify their rankings to push them to the top of the search results.
+We want to map them back against the relevant high-intent search queries, and we want to be able to amplify their rankings to push them to the top of the search results.

 I want to say even before I dive into these product pages, copy is 90% of the battle.

-Great.
 Copywriting should be the driver of the actual content that lives on these pages.
 Because even if we can get these pages to rank and the copy and message is off, we’re not speaking to pains, we’re not speaking to problems, we’re not showcasing a desired outcome.

 So I want to really bring that point to the surface that copy is extremely important for our product pages.

-Directly from being involved in those conversations recordings, right there are learnings there in terms of the type of language we should be using, the pain and problems we should be focused on.
+Directly from being involved in those conversation recordings, there are learnings there in terms of the type of language we should be using, the pain, and problems we should be focused on.

 That is how we want to really lay out the majority of the content and structure on these pages.
-And once we have that vital information, then we can dive into things like, okay, well, let’s analyze search console for this existing product page, let’s pull back other secondary terms that it ranks for and build those naturally into the copy.
+And once we have that vital information, then we can dive into things like, okay, well, let’s analyze Search Console for this existing product page, let’s pull back other secondary terms that it ranks for and build those naturally into the copy.

-Or let’s run competitor analysis and see where there are gaps in our product pages so we can also build perhaps around those.
+Or let’s run a competitor analysis and see where there are gaps in our product pages so we can also build perhaps around those.

 But everything starts with the initial data point internally of sales conversations and customer success.
-Like we need to have that crucial information and the copy has to be dialed in.
+We need to have that crucial information and the copy has to be dialed in.

 Now, if we dive a little further, right, so we have let’s imagine we have the research, we have everything we need.
 Okay, well great.
 In terms of next steps, we want to hit on our primary keyword in our power factors naturally.

 We hit on the meta description, the title of the page, we perhaps use it naturally within the content, where it fits and where it happens to come up within the copy.
-And the same goes for our secondary keywords.

 And where we focus on really optimizing these pages is from a conversion perspective.
 We want to optimize above the fold for conversions.